 How do I access it?

 For the beta launch, we are opening this up only to our active trading clients; those who have generated over Rs 100 in brokerage in the last 4 weeks.
 We will keep updating this list every 3 days and expand the beta program.
+20 depth is now available for everyone by default.
 In addition, it is only available for NSE scrips (Stocks, and F&O).
 As you can imagine, this system is technologically complex and resource and bandwidth-intensive for us, and hence will be a part of our upcoming bundle of premium features.
 For now, it’s available as a free preview.

 While we’ve been building tools and features to help our users with an edge when trading, we have also been working on building a system that actively aids traders do smarter risk management and build discipline.
 Stay tuned.